goosetea04/fshopping-list/README.md

 ```

 ## Explain each layout widget in Flutter and their respective usage contexts!

+ListView:

+This widget houses children displayed in a list layout, facilitating scrolling through the list of children while allowing definition of the extent of all its children for consistency.
+The children are presented consecutively, following their order in the list, in the direction specified by the list's scrolling (defaulting to up-to-down).
+It proves useful for navigating a lengthy drawer or scrolling through options like buttons.

+Alignment:

+This widget, featuring a singular child, can be positioned within the Alignment widget either through the use of a coordinate system with an offset or by employing predetermined alignments such as Alignment.bottomCenter.
+It is versatile for fitting logos or appropriately placing buttons within a specific section of a page.

+GridView:

+This widget organizes children in a grid layout, enabling the definition of the number of children on a row, spacing between children, padding of the grid from the edge of the GridView, and the margin around each child.

+Container:

+True to its name, this widget can contain other widgets, offering enhanced control over positioning and space utilization through attributes like padding, margin, and alignment.
+It serves well as a child of a larger widget, allowing for the encapsulation of multiple smaller children, such as a button incorporating both icon and text.

+Padding:

+This widget accommodates a single child while providing the ability to set EdgeInsets, determining the space between the edges of the parent class and the edges of the child class, providing control over layout.

+Row:

+This widget enables the grouping of children in an array, positioning each child to the right of the one preceding it.
+It is suitable for organizing a moderate number of similar buttons or widgets.

+Column:

+A widget designed for containing children in an array where each child is positioned below the one preceding it.
+The Column widget expands vertically as more items are added, ensuring a snug fit for every child.

+Center:

+A widget that centers its child, simplifying the alignment of inner widgets to the middle.
+This is beneficial when aiming to place an image or icon at the center of a widget or when dealing with significant blank space containing a button.

 ## List the form input elements you used in this assignment and explain why you used these input elements!
 ## How is clean architecture implemented in a Flutter application?
 ## Explain how you implemented the checklist above step-by-step! (not just following the tutorial)